wethered/gyarados/docs/Troubleshooting.md

 ![preview](../images/preview.gif)

-Preview shows a `spacefish` setup with:
+Preview shows a `gyarados` setup with:

 * [Hyper](https://hyper.is) as the terminal emulator.
 * [One Dark](https://www.npmjs.com/package/hyperterm-atom-dark) color theme from [Atom](https://atom.io/) editor.